Shadow person

-A shadow person (also known as a shadow figure or black mass) is a popular subject in circles of the paranormal and supernatural detailing beings resembling animate human shadows, sometimes interpreted as the presence of a spirit.
+A shadow person (also known as a shadow figure or black mass) is a popular subject in circles of the paranormal and the supernatural, detailing beings resembling animate human shadows, sometimes interpreted as the presence of a spirit.

 History and folklore

 A number of religions, legends, and belief systems describe supernatural entities such as shades of the underworld, and various shadowy humanoids have long been a staple of folklore and ghost stories, such as the Islamic Jinn and the Choctaw Nalusa Falaya.

-The Coast to Coast AM late night radio talk show helped popularize modern beliefs in shadow people.
+The Coast to Coast AM late-night radio talk show helped popularize modern beliefs in shadow people.
 The first time the topic of shadow people was discussed at length on the program was April 12, 2001, when host Art Bell interviewed a man pretending to be a Native American elder, Thunder Strikes, who is also known as Harley "SwiftDeer" Reagan.
 During the show, listeners were encouraged to submit drawings of shadow people that they had seen and a large number of these drawings were immediately shared publicly on the show's website.

 In October that year, Heidi Hollis published her first book on the topic of shadow people, and later became a regular guest on Coast to Coast.
 Hollis describes shadow people as dark silhouettes with human shapes and profiles that flicker in and out of peripheral vision, and claims that people have reported the figures attempting to "jump on their chest and choke them".
 She believes the figures to be negative aliens that can be repelled by various means, including invoking "the Name of Jesus".

 Although participants in online discussion forums devoted to paranormal and supernatural topics describe them as menacing, other believers and paranormal authors do not agree whether shadow people are either evil, helpful, or neutral, and some even speculate that shadow people may be the extra-dimensional inhabitants of another universe.
 Some paranormal investigators and authors such as Chad Stambaugh claim to have recorded images of shadow people on video.

 Shadow people feature in two episodes of ITV paranormal documentary series Extreme Ghost Stories, where the phenomenon is described as a "black mass".